 GDP Annual Growth Rate in Peru averaged 3.43 percent from 1980 until 2019, reaching an all time high of 21.05 percent in the fourth quarter of 1986 and a record low of -20.94 percent in the first quarter of 1989.
 This page provides - Peru GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Peru GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020.

-GDP Annual Growth Rate in Peru is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Peru to stand at 3.90 in 12 months time.
-In the long-term, the Peru GDP Annual Growth Rate is projected to trend around 3.70 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Peru is expected to be -7.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Peru to stand at 2.30 in 12 months time.
+In the long-term, the Peru GDP Annual Growth Rate is projected to trend around 3.70 percent in 2021 and 3.30 percent in 2022, according to our econometric models.